American colonial architecture: Mid-Atlantic Colonial

-The region surrounding the Chesapeake Bay on America's east coast was settled primarily by immigrants from the British isles.
+The region surrounding the Chesapeake Bay on America's east coast was settled primarily by British settlers.
 The standard vernacular house built by the colonists in this region between the first settlement in 1607 and the end of British rule in 1776 followed the I-plan format, had either interior or exterior gable chimneys, and was either wooden or brick.
 Most were only one room deep.

 Academic architecture was evident, but it was relatively scarce.
 The best example of Mid-Atlantic Colonial academic architecture is the 1774 Hammond–Harwood House in Annapolis, Maryland.
 This house was modeled on the Villa Pisani in Montagnana, Italy, as exhibited in the Renaissance architect Andrea Palladio's Four Books of Architecture (1570).
 Colonial architect William Buckland designed this house in 1774 and the resulting house is a very skillful adaptation of the Villa Pisani for the warmer climate of the Chesapeake Bay region.